PierreMishra/weather-data-project/README.md

 3. `data_analysis.py` - Performing calculations on ingested weather station data
 4. `api.py` - Creating a Flask API and developing Swagger/OpenAPI documentation

-Some other important parts of the project:
+Some other important notes about this project:
-* I also defined some supporting functions and unit tests that are provided in the following modules:
+* I defined some supporting functions and unit tests that are provided in the following modules:
 `functions.py` `unit_tests.py`
 * All the python modules are located inside the `src` folder.
 * The SQLite3 database is stored in `database` folder.
 Due to the GitHub size limits, the `weather.db` file only contains an empty data model.